Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 ### Solution

-Below you will find the necessary steps to build this app.
+In this course you will find the necessary steps to build this app.
 If you encounter problems you can always check the [github](https://github.com/Marcellis/madlevel3example) where you can find the whole solution.

 ### Video recording